valensupport/valensupport.github.io/pages/customer_specific_apis.md

 #### How to get access to your specific OpenAPI 3 definition

 The payload definition for inputs and outputs will vary by customer.
-In order to find out the exact inputs required, and the expected outputs in a response, a valid login to the valen system is required.
+In order to find out the exact inputs required, and the expected outputs in a response, a valid login to the Valen InsureRight platform is required.
 Go to the Valen website at https://insureight.valen.com and login with your credentials.
 Under the Tools option, select the API Documentation option.

 ![OpenAPI 3 Landing Page]({{ "/images/API1EntryPoint.PNG" | absolute_url }})